Leg length inequality leads to more arthritis in the hip, knee and back.

 Research confirms that unloading of joints and increasing cartilage perfusion can dramatically reverse osteoarthritic changes.

 (PS.
-Know the story about how Robert the Bruce was inspired by a spider... google it, fascinating yarn.)
+Do you know the story about how Robert the Bruce was inspired by a spider?
+It's a fascinating yarn.)